 Jr. Livestock Program

-The Weber County Junior Livestock program is designed for those youth with interest in livestock and livestock events.
+The Weber County Junior Livestock program is designed for youth who are interested in livestock and livestock events.
 The focus is to provide experiences that help these youth develop leadership, citizenship, self esteem, social skills and to become contributing members of society, as well as becoming better livestock men and women.

-The Junior Livestock program is for youth in grades 3-12, but not younger than 8 years old as of January 1st of the current 4-H year.
-In order to provide for the safety and best interests of the participants, Cloverbud enrollment (youth in K-2ndgrades) are not eligible to participate in the Jr. Livestock Program.
+The Junior Livestock program is for youth age 8 and up (as of September 1, 2019).
+In order to provide for the safety and best interests of the participants, Cloverbud enrollment (age 5-7) are not eligible to participate in the Jr. Livestock Program.
 Enthusiastic 4-H volunteers with expertise and interests in livestock and working with youth help to deliver and manage the program and its objectives.

-Robotics Challenge Nights: In addition to camps and clubs, Weber County 4-H offers Robotics Challenge Nights, which provide 4-H club members with an opportunity to meet other county youth and demonstrate their robotics skills:
+Robotics Challenge Nights and Showcase Night: In addition to robotics club meetings, Weber County 4-H offers Robotics Challenge Nights and a Showcase Night to provide 4-H club members with an opportunity to meet other county youth and showcase their robotics skills.